hideo0106/gha-aws-oidc-bootstrap/docs/blog_post.md

 5. Copy the token (you won’t be able to see it again)

 **How it works:**
-- When you run the setup script, it will prompt you to paste your GitHub token.
+- When you run the setup with `run.sh`, it will prompt you to paste your GitHub token.
 This enables the script to set the necessary repository variables (such as `GHA_OIDC_ROLE_ARN`) and configure your GitHub Actions workflows securely and automatically.
 - If secrets or tokens need to be persisted in AWS, the automation uses AWS SSM Parameter Store with SecureString for encryption and secure access.

-**Note:**
-- The stack is designed to work with any target GitHub repository—not just the one containing the automation.
-Be sure to create your token with access to the correct repository.

 > By automating AWS credential management with GitHub OIDC and IAM, you eliminate static secrets, enforce least privilege, and empower your teams to deliver software rapidly and securely.